HarryBartram/BareASM/docs/spec.md

 Symbols may include any alphanumeric character upper or lowercase and the following characters: '_', '?', '!'.
 However they cannot begin with a number.

-BASM includes predefined symbols that cannot be overwritten these all begin with '__'.
+BareASM includes predefined symbols that cannot be overwritten these all begin with '__'.

 Full list of predefined symbols:
  - __HERE - Refers to the address of the beginning of the current line.